Kelsian Group Secures Liverpool Bus Franchising Contracts

-Kelsian Group Limited (ASX:KLS) has announced that its UK subsidiary, Huyton Travel Limited, has been awarded contracts by the Liverpool City Region Combined Authority (LCRCA) for bus services.
+Kelsian Group Limited (ASX:KLS) has announced that its UK subsidiary, Huyton Travel Limited, has been awarded bus service contracts by the Liverpool City Region Combined Authority (LCRCA).
 Kelsian Group is a leading global operator of bus, motorcoach, and marine transport services, trusted by governments and private clients to deliver safe, reliable, and sustainable passenger transport solutions.
-The contracts fall under Tranche 1, Category 2 of the Liverpool Bus Franchising program.
+The contracts form part of the Tranche 1, Category 2 of the Liverpool Bus Franchising program.

 The contracts involve the operation and maintenance of 73 buses from two leased depot facilities.
 The initial term is five years, commencing in January 2027, with an option to extend for a further two years.
 Kelsian anticipates the contracts will generate approximately $80 million in total revenue over the contract term, including the potential extension period.